The world of tattoo… Art or business?

 Therefore, if you want to know more, you can check out our article on What is the salary of a tattoo artist? where we’ll tell you everything you need to know and clear up any doubts.

 The tattoo culture is really exciting, and it is an art that speaks of many cultures and societies.
-It even made an impact in history, not only on skins.
+It even made an impact on history, not only on skins.

-Tattoos are art, expression and passion, and, although there may be cases where the tattooist only seeks the greatest possible monetization and the tattoo is only his source of income, there are those who think differently.
+Tattoos are art, expression, passion...
+And although there may be cases where the tattooist only seeks the greatest possible monetization and the tattoo is only his source of income, there are those who think differently.

 But neither is better than the other.
-We could not determine what is right and what is wrong, since all paths are very personal and very different.
+We could not determine what is right and what is wrong, since the paths are very personal and different.
+In any case, having a vocation for the art of this profession can help to exercise it with greater patience and dedication.